Skip to content

 The transport question

 Glasgow has a good road network but limited useful golf-specific public transport.
 Most courses within 30 miles require either a car or a fairly expensive taxi.
-The exception: Glasgow's own municipal courses (Knightswood, Lethamhill) are reachable by bus and subway.
+The exception: the surviving Glasgow Life municipals are reachable by train and bus.

-For car-free golf from Glasgow city centre: Take the subway to Hillhead and walk to Knightswood (20 minutes), or take the bus to Bishopbriggs for Lethamhill.
-Neither course is destination golf, but both are genuine rounds at genuinely low prices.
+For car-free golf from Glasgow city centre: Take the train to Anniesland for Knightswood's 9 holes, or the bus to Bishopbriggs for Littlehill's full 18.
+Neither is destination golf, but both are genuine rounds at genuinely low prices.

 If you have a car: The range opens considerably.
 Cathkin Braes (20 minutes) and Hilton Park (30 minutes) are the best value rounds within the budget threshold.